AAg-Allseas/MSc_thesis/report/chapters/literature_study/notes.md

 So far not covered:
 How DP behaviour is influenced by varying parameters, how sensitive is it to uncertainty?
 Probabilistic dynamic DP perediction, quantified uncertainty (how good is the prediction likely to be?)

+# Possible approaches

+## PCE
+- gPC:Note suited for time domain
+- TD-gPC: Suited for TD, does increase in computational cost quite quickly
+- Hybrid Heuveline approach: Need to look into
+- PC-NARX: Look into
+- PDD-NARX: more efficient than PC-NARX?

+## Surrogate with MC

+## Bayesian NN

+## Gaussian processes

+## DeepAR